bartius-dev/weather-comparitor/README.md

 Welcome to my little weather comparitor app!
-I would really like to move cities one day, and one of my criteria is that the weather be nicer, so I made this app to help me determine if I'm actually making any improvements in that area.
+I would really like to move cities one day, and one of my criteria is that the weather be nicer, so I made this app to help me ensure that!

 ## Contribution guide

 You're welcome to contribute!
 Most things are automated so all you have to do is write application code.

+### Requirements

+Node.js 12.x

 ### Setting up a development environment